root-project/root/tree/ntuple/v7/doc/architecture.md

 For user-defined classes as well as sets and maps, RNTuple uses `TClass`.
 Simple types and other stdlib classes are natively supported and do not require dictionaries.
+See the format specification for an exhaustive list of types supported in RNTuple.

 Integration to RDataFrame is provided through an RNTuple data source.
 A universal RDataFrame constructor can create a data frame from either a TTree or an RNTuple with the same syntax.